Christmas can be a difficult time for those of us who are missing loved ones.

 “But, I am certain that most people want to help, so if you were to reach out and say, ‘I kind of need you to be here for me,’ or, ‘this is what you can do for me,’ that’s a good way to get a little bit of support and love when you’re struggling,” advises Dr. Cohen.

-If you found this post on managing grief during the holidays helpful, we would appreciate a Like on Facebook.
+If you found this post on grieving during the holidays helpful, we would appreciate a Facebook Like.